-So apart from “On China”, this year I also read Kissinger’s “World Order” (2011) and “Diplomacy” (1995).
-Slogging through thousand pages of his writing to find myself more and more enlightened is definitely a rewarding experience.
-For those who don’t know, Henry Kissinger served as Secretary of State under the presidential administration of Richard Nixon who set in motion the normalisation of relations with China.
+So apart from “On China”, this year I also read Kissinger’s "World Order" (2011) and "Diplomacy" (1995).
+Slogging through a thousand pages of his writing to find me more and more enlightened was a rewarding experience.
+For those who don’t know, Henry Kissinger served as Secretary of State under the presidential administration of Richard Nixon who set in motion the normalization of relations with China.
 The Watergate scandal in 1972 made Nixon the only US President to resign from office and changed American politics forever.
-Curious about this incident, I read “All The President’s Men” (1974) written by Carl Bernstein and Bob Woodward, two of the journalists investigating the first Watergate break-in and ensuing scandal for The Washington Post.
+Curious about this incident, I read "All The President’s Men" (1974) written by Carl Bernstein and Bob Woodward, two of the journalists investigating the first Watergate break-in and ensuing scandal for The Washington Post.

 I always thought of Japan as a victim of World War II because of the atomic bombing of Hiroshima and Nagasaki.
-However, some of the books I read this year gave me a more balanced view about the Japanese war crimes in WWII, the United States’ decision to deploy the atomic bombs and how Cold War played a role in the re-construction of Japan.
+However, some of the books I read this year gave me a more balanced view about the Japanese war crimes in WWII, the United States’ decision to deploy the atomic bombs, and how the Cold War played a role in the reconstruction of Japan.

 "Town of Evening Calm, Country of Cherry Blossoms" (2004) is a recommendation from Goodreads.
 This one-volume graphic novel of Fumiyo Kōno examines the impact of WWII and the dropping of the atomic bomb on the common people through the eyes of an average woman living in 1955.

-Reading about China and the United States better my understanding about Vietnam as there are always several chapters about the Vietnam-US War or Sino-Vietnam Border War 1979.
+Reading about China and the United States better my understanding of Vietnam as there are always several chapters about the Vietnam-US War or Sino-Vietnam Border War 1979.

 At first, I was intent to find out more about the Border War as it seems to be a strictly taboo topic to discuss in Vietnam.
 However, there occurred an incident in Cabramatta that changed my mind.

 In case you don’t know, Cabramatta has long been hailed Sydney’s Little Saigon.
-One day when I was walking around this suburb, for the first time in my life I saw a South Vietnam yellow flag with three horizontal red stripes and what I did was to post a photo of this flag to my Instagram, with a question in the caption “It’s already 40 years why people still hold on to this flag”.
-Within a few seconds, a Vietnamese expatriate angrily left a comment criticising my act “Because it is the true flag.
-Asking the that question proves that you’re so ignorant”.
+One day when I was walking around this suburb, for the first time in my life I saw a South Vietnam yellow flag with three horizontal red stripes and what I did was to post a photo of this flag to my Instagram, with a question in the caption "It’s already 40 years why people still hold on to this flag."
+Within a few seconds, a Vietnamese expatriate angrily left a comment criticizing my act "Because it is the true flag.
+Asking that question proves that you’re so ignorant."

-In hindsight, I still do not agree with what he said about “the true flag”.
-But I sincerely apologise for what happened on that day, especially when my action unintentionally hurt other people’s feelings.
-And in order to make myself less ignorant in the future I would make a serious effort to study literature about the Vietnam-US War and its aftermath.
+In hindsight, I still do not agree with what he said about "the true flag".
+But I sincerely apologize for what happened on that day, especially when my action unintentionally hurt other people’s feelings.
+And to make myself less ignorant in the future, I would make a serious effort to study literature about the Vietnam-US War and its aftermath.

 Some books I manage to read this year include Ho Chi Minh: A Life (2001), Saigon Has Fallen (2015), A Bright Shining Lie: John Paul Vann and America in Vietnam (1988), The Best and The Brightest (1993).